lengau/snappify/README.md

 The release JSON file is a JSON response from the GitHub API when querying for that particular upstream release.
-It will be placed in the temporary directory in the RUNNER_TEMP enviranment variable.
+It will be placed in the temporary directory in the RUNNER_TEMP environment variable.
 Tools to help you extract the necessary information in your prep script include [Python's `json` module](https://docs.python.org/3.10/library/json.html) and the [`jq` terminal app](https://stedolan.github.io/jq/).